cburaksari/microservices/README.md

 # Microservices Application

-This repository contains a microservices application built using **Hexagonal Architecture**.
+This repository contains a microservices application built using **Hexagonal Architecture** (on Order Service).
 The application comprises several independent services that interact with each other to provide a seamless user experience.

 ## Table of Contents
 - [Overview](#overview)